AML Checks for Accountants UK: A Guide

 What Are AML Checks?

-AML screening is a KYC process aimed at detecting and discouraging money laundering activities.
+AML screening detects and discourages money laundering activities.
 Money laundering is making illegally obtained proceeds appear legal.
 It typically consists of three stages: placement (depositing illegal money), layering (concealing the illegal source of money), and integration (making the illegal money appear legal).

 For accountants, this means they must do due diligence on their clients, their clients’ transactions, and even, in some cases, their clients’ customers, to ensure that the funds flowing through the financial system are not from crime.